DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

     "Print and Play: https://www.pnparcade.com/products/iron-helm",
     "Physical: https://www.thegamecrafter.com/games/iron-helm",
   ]
 conclusion: "Iron Helm is a good example of a game being great due to being sum of its parts.
 The combat is very simple but when combined with all the other mechanics it comes together to give a fantastic dungeon crawling experience in a small package.
-Though I do think getting the expansions is needed to keep the game fresh with new characters and dungeons."
+Though I do think slowly mixing in the expansions is needed to keep the game fresh with new characters and dungeons, though this can result in a bloated game where just playing a more complex dungeon crawler might be more suitable."
 relatedPosts:
   - "/death_valley/"
   - "/sprawlopolis/"